-Gain extensive knowledge in advanced techniques and skills for the critically ill patient, including the latest advances in ventilator technology through lectures, interactive discussion, hands-on small group workshops, and case-based exercises.
+Acquire extensive knowledge in advanced techniques and skills for mechanical ventilation in the critically ill patient including the latest advances in ventilator technology through lectures, interactive discussion, hands-on small group workshops, and case-based exercises.
 This comprehensive, interactive program emphasizes practical solutions for issues related to patients in respiratory failure.
-Topics include ventilator-induced lung injury, management of obstructive and parenchymal lung disease, management of hypoxemia, and patient synchrony.
+Topics include ventilator modes, ventilator-induced lung injury, management of obstructive and parenchymal lung disease, management of hypoxemia, and patient-ventilator synchrony.

 Pass a Final Comprehensive Assessment Exam

 Successful performance on an examination administered at CHEST 2015 is the final requirement.
 All previous requirements must be met before taking the exam.
 Purchase in our Online Store.

 - Hospitalists, intensivists, and critical care practitioners.